How different services use your information

 Whether you're eligible or not, we'll always give you advice and information about what support is available in the community to help you.

-Use of your NHS Number in Adult Care Services
+Sharing data and use of your NHS Number in Adult Care Services

 The Care Act 2014 places a duty on us to work closely with Health colleagues to ensure the best level of care is delivered to our citizens.

 If you're receiving support from us (Adult Care Services) then the NHS may share your NHS Number with us.
 This is so we use the same number as the NHS to identify you whilst providing your care.
-By using the same number, we can work together more closely with the NHS to improve your care and support
+By using the same number, we can work together more closely with the NHS to improve your care and support.

 We process personal data to meet our statutory duties and, in line with our official authority for Public Health In Hertfordshire, to monitor and improve the health of our citizens, including pupils in our schools, regardless of where they live.